Avianca: 2020 bankruptcy (2020–2021)

-Abra Group and merger with Viva Air (2022-present)
+Abra Group and Viva Air merger (2022–present)

-In April 2022, Avianca announced plans to acquire low-cost competitor Viva Air Colombia and its subsidiary Viva Air Perú.
+On April 29, 2022, Avianca announced plans to acquire low-cost competitor Viva Air Colombia and its subsidiary Viva Air Perú.
+On May 11, 2022, it was announced that Avianca planned to merge with Viva Air, and Gol Linhas Aéreas Inteligentes to form the Abra Group, and that Avianca would be the acquiring company.
 The merger was rejected by the Colombian Civil Aviation Authority in November 2022.

-On May 11, 2022, it was announced that Avianca planned to merge with Viva Air Colombia, Viva Air Peru, and Gol Linhas Aéreas Inteligentes to form the Abra Group, and that Avianca would be the acquiring company.
-Avianca has stated that the rejection of the Avianca-Viva Air merger would not affect the plans for the Abra Group.
+Avianca stated that the rejection of the merger would not affect the plans for the Abra Group.

 In September 2022, Ecuador's Superintendency for the Control of Market Power became the first government body to approve the merger.
 In December 2022, Avianca stated that they had reached all necessary agreements for the group bar "certain financing", and that they had obtained approval from regulatory bodies in Brazil and the United States.
 Avianca also stated that they do not need regulatory approval in Colombia because GOL has no presence in the country, and hence there would be no overlap in Colombia.

-On January 19, 2023, the Ministry of Transport and Aerocivil formally annulled the November 2022 decision to reject the Avianca-Viva Air merger, citing "procedural irregularities" found within the first review process.
-A second review is due to take place in "an urgent manner", owing to the fact that the merger proposal was filed under "exception for a company in crisis", referencing Viva Air's financial situation.
+On January 19, 2023, the Ministry of Transport and Aerocivil formally annulled the November 2022 decision to reject the Avianca–Viva Air merger, citing "procedural irregularities" found within the first review process.
+A second review is due to take place in "an urgent manner", because the merger proposal was filed under "exception for a company in crisis", referencing Viva Air's financial situation.

-Headquarters
+On March 21, 2023, Aerocivil announced that it would approve the Avianca–Viva merger conditionally if the new entity complied with the following: to either refund or honor passengers' cancelled bookings made before Viva Air suspended operations; to return some in-demand slots at Bogotá's El Dorado Airport previously held by Viva Air; to maintain Viva Air's low-cost model for consumers within Colombia; to reinstate flights between Bogotá and Buenos Aires; to maintain a fare cap on routes where the entity is the only operator; and, as the new entity would hold a majority of the market share in Colombia, to ensure that the market remains dynamic.

+On May 13, 2023, after analyzing the "financial and technical implications" of the merger under these conditions, Avianca withdrew its plans to acquire Viva Air, given the strict requirements of Aerocivil and the damage that these would have on the airline's economy.

+In October 2023, the company announced a rebrand and changes to its business model.
+Avianca changed its name from Avianca to avianca, adjusting its operating model to a more low-cost-friendly one.

+Corporate affairs

 Avianca's headquarters are on Avenida El Dorado and between Carrera 60 and Gobernación de Cundinamarca, located in the Ciudad Salitre area of Bogotá.
 The building is located next to the Gran Estación.
 Its previous head office was at Avenida El Dorado No. 93-30.